 During the early 2000s – overshadowed by the American invasion of Iraq and the ensuing chaos – the regime and its supporters generally dismissed this growing body of evidence and testimony as conspiracies designed to justify foreign intervention in Syria.
 However, evidence continued to be produced throughout the 2000s.
 As I researched this field in the late 2000s, few of the activists I worked with had high hopes that their work would result in a legal case against the Assad regime.
 Many of them also had serious doubts that a stunted civil society inside Syria would be able to mobilize ordinary people to protest human rights abuses and call for democratic political reform anytime soon.
 But they nevertheless continued working, with a belief in a law-based international society that would find the means to address human rights violations and influence even non-democratic states towards transitional justice.

-Thanks to the efforts of Syrian activists, who continue their efforts even after a decade of grueling conflict, we are now able to hear, feel, and see the prisons.
 Since the war started, documentation of human rights violations inside and outside prisons has continued.
 The focus of activists today is on thinking about how the mass of evidence that has been compiled can become the conduit for a legal-political process eventually achieving justice.
 Similarly to before, the Syrian regime continues to denounce the testimonies, including the aforementioned Amnesty International report.
 Interestingly, denunciation also comes from self-styled anti-imperialist networks.
 For example, the Hands Off Syria Coalition, the online magazine Workers World, and other collectives and outlets have rejected Amnesty’s report on Saydnaya titled Inside a Torture Prison as a tool in the U.S.’ soft power willingly assisted by NGOs.

 Despite the trappings of disinformation, misinformation, and media wars, evidence gathering generally has become much more sophisticated, and the case of Syria is playing a pioneering role.
 Groups such as the Syrian Justice and Accountability Center (SJAC) have developed in-depth databases with methodologically rigorous verification and classification of each piece of data.
 In a network of more than 400 independent groups focused on evidence gathering in Syria, SJAC and other organisations are increasingly conscious of the need to compare and corroborate their evidence against this massive body of interrelated information.
 This process allows for the reconstruction of events by weaving together a web of testimonies, videos, photographs, documents and medical records.
 With more sophisticated platforms emerging for transitional justice, this work allows users to view the different components, for example the actions involved, for each specific incident.